-After her talk at the Grantham Centre’s annual symposium in October, Helen Browning OBE invited a group of our PhD students and Business Engagement Lead Richard Bruce to visit her organic farm.
-First year Grantham Scholar Roberta Fabrizi reports on the trip.
+After her talk at our annual symposium 2016, Helen Browning OBE invited a group of Grantham Scholars to visit her organic farm.
+Grantham Scholar Roberta Fabrizi reports on the trip.

 Helen Browning’s Organic is a 1,400 acre farm in Bishopstone, Swindon, run by Helen Browning’s family since 1950.
 The farm has been 100% organic for about 30 years and is certified by the Soil Association.
-It produces 3,500 pigs a year, as well as milk, beef and, more recently, mozzarella with the help of a team of Italians.
+It produces 3,500 pigs a year, as well as milk, beef.
+And more recently they have been making mozzarella, with the help of a team of Italians.
 The farm also runs the local pub in collaboration with a brewery.
-There, they provide fresh organic produce from vegetables to poultry, eggs and bacon.
+At the pub they provide fresh organic produce.

 The farm has 12 employees which, I learned during our visit, is high compared to conventional farms, but reasonable in relation to the farm size and the variety of products and activities undertaken.